git town prepend

 The prepend command creates a new feature branch as the parent of the current branch.
-It does that by inserting the new feature branch between the current feature branch and it's old parent.
+It does that by inserting the new feature branch between the current feature branch and it's existing parent.

-When running without uncommitted changes in your workspace, it also syncs the current feature branch to ensure commits into the new branch are on top of the current state of the repository.
-If the workspace contains uncommitted changes, git prepend does not perform this sync to let you commit your open changes first and then sync manually.
+If your Git workspace is clean (no uncommitted changes), it also syncs the current feature branch to ensure you work on top of the current state of the repository.
+If the workspace is not clean (contains uncommitted changes), git town prepend does not perform this sync to let you commit your open changes.

 Consider this branch setup: